 Please quote the job code below in the subject line of any email you send regarding a position.
 For more customized potential projects based on the larger range of research projects we have, you may quote the more general ODSI-2019PD.

-“ODSI-19CHILD” – CIHR/European Commission/Genome Canada CHILD Study and CINECA projects, led by Fiona Brinkman with National CHILD Study researchers, and researchers in the Europe and Africa, are aiming to harmonize components of microbiome and genome data and metadata in birth cohorts – linking microbiome data better to environmental exposure variables and health outcomes related to allergic disease.
+“BRI-2021CHILD1” – CIHR/European Commission/Genome Canada CHILD Study and CINECA projects, led by Fiona Brinkman with National CHILD Study researchers, and researchers in the Europe and Africa, are aiming to harmonize components of microbiome and genome data and metadata in birth cohorts – linking microbiome data better to environmental exposure variables and health outcomes related to allergic disease and COVID-19.
 See CHILDdb.ca for more information about the CHILD study, the largest richly phenotyped birth cohort in Canada.
-This project is suitable for a researcher with strong leadership and organizational skills, and either microbiome analysis or ontology development experience, who is interested in capitalizing on diverse birth cohort data integration.
+See also the overview description of the larger CINECA project which aims to integrate CHILD with other cohorts in Europe and Africa.
+Positions are suitable for researchers with strong leadership and organizational skills, and either microbiome analysis, or data visualization experience, who are interested in enabling analyses of very diverse birth cohort data, in collaboration with a team of database developers, and specifically leading select, targeted analyses of the data.

-Qualified applicants will have a Ph.D. in a relevant biological/bioinformatics/computing sciences discipline, plus demonstrated experience in relevant research.
+Qualified applicants will have a Ph.D. in a relevant biological, bioinformatics, or computational biology discipline, plus demonstrated experience in relevant research.
 They will have the opportunity to work with an exceptional, team-based group of interdisciplinary researchers located at SFU, and partner organizations across Canada and internationally.

-Salary is based on experience and is competitive.
-If you are interested in a position, please forward a cover letter with a copy of your CV, noting start date(s) you’d prefer and contact information for two references, to the following email address, quoting the job code in the subject line of your email , OR “ODSI-2019PD” for a more customized position.
+Salary is based on experience and is very competitive.
+If you are interested, please forward a cover letter with a copy of your CV, noting start date(s) you’d prefer and contact information for two references, to the following email address, quoting the job code in the subject line of your email (“BRI-2021CHILD1” or “ODSI-2019PD” for a more customized position).

 We thank all applicants and regret that only those selected for an interview may be contacted further.

-Would you like to play a key role the development of web-based bioinformatics applications to be used internationally for infectious disease research and public health outbreak investigations?
-The Brinkman Laboratory at Simon Fraser University (Metro Vancouver, BC) has an opening for a member of our team: a software developer who would further develop tools aiding microbial genome analysis for the national IRIDA.ca project and related international initiatives.
-This person will work with the support of infectious disease researchers in our group, developing new visualizations for our IslandViewer software, and associated tools.
+Would you like to play a key role the development of web-based bioinformatics applications to be used internationally for disease research and public health investigations?
+The Brinkman Laboratory at Simon Fraser University (Metro Vancouver, BC) has two openings for front end web developers with solid web design skills (one contract and one full time position) who will work in collaboration with software developers and infectious disease researchers in our group and with our national and international collaborators.

 We thank all applicants and regret that only those selected for an interview may be contacted further.
 Note: In accordance with immigration requirements, preference will be given to Canadian citizens, landed immigrants and permanent residents of Canada.
 The Brinkman lab is committed to providing employees with a positive working environment supporting growth and flexibility.
 Simon Fraser is located in a beautiful conservation area in metro Vancouver with access to a wide range of recreational opportunities.
 Contact us to learn more.